grandrew/plotti.co/plotti.co/index.md

 ?d=[value_blue],[value_red],...
 ~~~

 Where each `[value_X]` is a separate line drawn on the plot.
-You may optionally append units as short string to the list or any of the data values to show it as "y" axis units or just as a general message.
+You may optionally append units as short string to the list or to any of the data values to show it as "y" axis units or just as a general message.

 ### Choosing size